Contact Sales & Tech Experts

 These guidelines must be followed by all employees on the site.
 Fuel storage and transfer on construction sites can be a fire hazard and could cause an explosion if the proper safety guidelines are not complied with.
 Here are some more safety tips for storing your diesel.

-GPI/GPRO mobile pump options for construction sites include:
+GPI/GPRO mobile fueling options for construction sites include:

-V25 – This 12VDC fuel transfer pump cranks out 25 GPM withstand extreme temperatures from -40°F to 125°F (see XTS model).
-This pump is intended for the transfer of gasoline (up to 15% alcohol blends such as E-15), diesel fuel (up to 20% biodiesel blends such as B20), and kerosene.
+V25 – This GPRO 12V DC fuel transfer pump cranks out 25 GPM and withstands extreme temperatures from -40° F to 125° F (-40° C to 52° C) (see XTS model).
+V25 is intended for the transfer of diesel fuel up to B20, gasoline up to E15, or kerosene.

 If you follow the OSHA guidelines above and train all of your crew on the correct protocols for fuel storage and transfer, you will ensure a safe and compliant construction site.

-GPI pumps offer a variety of flow rates from 5 to 25 GPM.
-All of our pumps are constructed of all aluminum parts with powder-coated motor housings that resist corrosion and are designed to withstand the test of time.
+GPI and GPRO pumps offer a variety of flow rates from 8 to 35 GPM.
+All of our pumps are constructed with corrosion-resistant materials designed to withstand the test of time.

 Click HERE to see all GPI and GPRO Fuel Transfer Pumps